Created by George Alec Effinger (1947-2002)

-This is a pretty good series, a cyberpunk mash-up of Raymond Chandler and 1001 Arabian Nights.
-(Actually, cyberpunk owes a lot of its feel and inner cynicism to the hardboiled private eyes of the pulps and the old film noir flicks.
-Just check out the openingparagraphs of William Gibson's modern sci-fi classic Neuromancer for some of the best Chandleresque prose in years.)
+This is a pretty good series, a mind-blowing cyberpunk mash-up of Raymond Chandler and 1001 Arabian Nights.
+(Actually, cyberpunk owes a good deal of its grittiness and jaded cynicism to the hard-boiled private eyes of the pulps and the old film noir flicks.
+Just check out the opening paragraphs of William Gibson's modern sci-fi classic Neuromancer for some of the best Chandleresque prose in years).

 In the sequel, A Fire in the Sun, Marîd again finds himself forced to work for Bey, and by 1990's The Exile Kiss, he's risen through the ranks to become one of Bey's most trusted "enforcers."

-Literate, and provocative, and Effinger gets bonus points for using both Chandler and Bob Dylan quotes in the epigraphs.
+Literate, and provocative, Effinger got bonus points from me for using both Chandler and Bob Dylan quotes in the epigraphs.
 Unfortunately, Effinger passed away in 2002.
-His widow, fellow sci-fi writer barbara Hambly, edited and wrote a foreword for Budayeen Nights, a 2003 collection of various short stories and other bits and pieces, all featuring or somehow connected to Audran and Budayen.
+His widow, fellow sci-fi writer Barbara Hambly, edited and wrote a foreword for Budayeen Nights, a 2003 collection of various short stories and other bits and pieces, all featuring or somehow connected to Audran and Budayen.